mattyep/AMQPS-Client/README.md

 # AMQPS Client

-This is a simple terminal UI application that connects to an AMQPS server using a client certificate in a PKCS#12 (.p12) file.
+This application provides a small graphical interface for connecting to an AMQPS server using mutual TLS authentication.

 ## Features

-- Input fields for the AMQPS URL, the path to a `.p12` file, and the password protecting that file.
+- Text fields for the AMQPS URL, path to a `.p12` client certificate, and its password
-- Connect button that establishes an AMQPS connection using mutual TLS.
+- "Connect" button that attempts an mTLS connection using the `go-amqp` library
-- Displays whether the connection succeeded or if an error occurred.
+- Connection result is displayed inside the window

 ## Building